lluism/OMG/Catalogs description.md

 1. Quasar ID
 2. RA
 3. DEC
-4. Weighted-mean redshift of the doublet (in mA)
+4. Weighted-mean redshift of the doublet
 5. Equivalent width of the left-hand side line in the doublet (in mA)
 6. Uncertainty in the equivalent width of the left-hand side line in the doublet (in mA)
 7. Significance of the detection for the left-hand side line in the doublet (in mA)